crypt0nym-c0de5ub/full-fledged-model/Readme.md

 In many cases, when we optimize time complexity alone, memory complexity can exceed expectations.
 Therefore, the multi-objective optimization is necessary for solving, and the results we obtained that are exhibited in our paper are selected considering the time, data, and memory complexity together.

-We provide a pattern that corresponds to the alternative results of the 15-round $\texttt{Deoxys-BC-384}$.
+We provide a pattern that corresponds to the alternative results of the 15-round $\texttt{Deoxys-BC-384}$, [goto](.\Comparison\alterDMT).
 For this pattern, the time complexity decreases slightly, whereas the *data complexity increases*.

 | Data | Memory | Time | Ref.                                   |
 | :--: | :----: | :--: | -------------------------------------- |